wsonetunnel/tunnel-server-observability/README.md

 	tunall-sys: if everything except syslog needs to be deployed
 	tunall-sys-gra: if everthing except syslog and grafana needs to be deployed
 ```
-* If setup script above is run with mode 1, Make sure to make your syslog server forward logs to the Linux VM.
+* If setup script above is run with mode tunnel-sys, Make sure to make your syslog server forward logs to the Linux VM.
 Example syslog.conf
 ```
 destination d_loki {
 	syslog("<LINUX VM IP>" transport("tcp") port("1514"));